7. Pull Request Strategies - Choosing Your Approach

 - Context switching: Frequent changes can disrupt the flow of work, especially if developers have to switch between different tasks.

-Macro PRs
+2. Macro PRs (Large, Comprehensive Changes)

 - Efficiency: Larger PRs can be more efficient because they require fewer reviews and merges.